Things that increase your risk for osteoporosis include:

 - Having a family history of osteoporosis.
-If your mother, father, or a sibling has been diagnosed with osteoporosis or has experienced broken bones from a minor injury, you are more likely to develop osteoporosis.
+If a parent or sibling was diagnosed with osteoporosis or had broken bones from a minor injury, you are more likely to develop osteoporosis.

 - Having certain medical conditions.
-Some medical conditions, such as hyperthyroidism or hyperparathyroidism, put you at greater risk for osteoporosis.
+Some medical conditions, such as hyperparathyroidism or an eating disorder, can increase your risk for osteoporosis.

 - Having certain surgeries, such as having your ovaries removed before menopause.